 Learning to Read the Waldorf Way

-(Editor’s Note: this post contains affiliate links for your convenience which means if you make a purchase after clicking a link, Jean at Waldorf-Inspired Learning will earn a small commission but it won’t cost you a penny more.
+(Editor’s Note: this post contains affiliate links for your convenience which means if you make a purchase after clicking a link, Jean at Art of Homeschooling will earn a small commission but it won’t cost you a penny more.
 You can read this site’s full disclosure policy here.)

 Starting in Early Childhood